mohAnan-CS/Student-Training-WEB/README.md

 By utilizing this technology stack, the Student Training Company project aims to streamline the process of connecting companies with potential trainees, ultimately enhancing opportunities for professional growth and development.

+Check out the [Live Demo](https://drive.google.com/drive/u/1/folders/1WfDALmeqS8Ka95nuYOADVjChYlHaqrQy) for a preview of the website.

 # Pages

 ## Login Page